parsaabadi/4ww3-project01/README.md

 ### Dependencies

-* Dependencies that are required for the pages such as images are located in the pictures file.
+* Dependencies that are required for the pages are all located in the same directory.

 ### Access